What's on this Page:

 Even if you've already registered to vote in the past, it's important to check your voter registration with your state's Secretary of State or county board of elections.
 Some states purge (remove) people from the voter rolls at times, so double-check that you're listed as active and registered at least 45-90 days before each election.

 Some people, even political leaders, will do many things to make it hard to vote--sometimes, a law will be passed that limits who can vote, or people can only vote if they have a certain ID.
 The most important thing is to always have a voting plan, & vote in every election, no matter how small seems.
 Every vote matters--control of Virginia's entire state government came down to ONE vote after the 2017 elections, and it was resolved by drawing out of a hat.
 If your vote wasn't so important, politicians wouldn't be working so hard to take it away!
 To make sure you get to exercise your right to vote, it's important to make a voting plan.
-Here are things to think about when you make your voting plan.
-You can print this out & take it to the polls with you when you go to vote:

-What to Include/Consider in Your Voting Plan
+What to Put in your Voting Plan

 - Make sure you’re registered to vote.
 If not, register (or re-register if you were removed from your state’s active voting list).
 Do not assume you are on your state's voting rolls (list) because you registered at another time--always check your registration status, ideally 2-3 weeks before election season begins.
 You can put a reminder in your calendar to check your registration status when the time gets close, & many states offer same-day registration, so you can register & vote during early voting or on Election Day.